replghost/sk3chy/README.md

 # sk3tchy

-A peer-to-peer multiplayer drawing game with WebRTC for real-time gameplay.
+A peer-to-peer multiplayer drawing game with WebRTC for real-time gameplay and blockchain integration.
 Players compete to guess what the host is drawing, with cryptographic commitments ensuring fair play.
+Features BIP-39 word lists and optional on-chain game recording.

 ## Tech Stack